clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 // ...
 ```

 Returns an iterator over all rows in the database state where the indexed column(s) match the passed `bound`.
-Bound is a tuple of column values, possible terminated by a `Bound<LastColumn>`.
+Bound is a tuple of column values, possibly terminated by a `Bound<LastColumn>`.
 A `Bound<LastColumn>` is simply a tuple `(LastColumn Min, LastColumn Max)`.
 Any prefix of the indexed columns can be passed, for example:

 ```csharp
 using SpacetimeDB;